a-sporez/Pond-Academy/README.md

 ---

-### *Intro State*
+### *Running State*

-Intro State is where the main gameplay elements are initialized, for now it acts as a single game session initialized upon clicking the Play button and a test environment before replicating the file structure.
+Running State is where the main gameplay elements are initialized, Maps are initialized through this state so it acts as a scenes manager.
+This is not optimal but it should be sufficient for the scope of the project.

 #### **TODO:** *Create dictionary of Variable traits to be used as conditionals during the distribution of "ideological truths"*